fbpx

 Dermal Fillers

-Dermal fillers can do more than smooth wrinkles.
-Book an appointment with consultation today to learn more.
+Dermal fillers can do more than just smooth wrinkles.
+Book an appointment or consultation to learn more.

-Dermal fillers are gel-like substances that are injected beneath the skin to restore lost volume, smooth lines and soften creases, and enhance facial contours.
+Dermal fillers are gel-like substances that are injected beneath the skin to restore lost volume, smooth lines, and enhance facial contours.
 Most fillers are composed of hyaluronic acid, with the exception of Radiesse, which is made of calcium hydroxylapatite (CaHA).

 Dermal fillers help restore volume to your face by injecting a gel just below the surface of the skin to instantly smooth wrinkles and folds.
 Hyaluronic acid is a naturally occurring substance that helps keep skin plump and hydrated.
 Calcium hydroxylapatite is found primarily in our bones and is also reported to help stimulate natural collagen production.

-While dermal fillers are casually known as “wrinkle fillers,” they can do much more than just smooth out wrinkles.
-Here are a few of the common issues dermal fillers can help address: smooth out lines around nose and mouth (a.k.a. marionette lines, smile lines, and parentheses), enhance and restore volume to sunken cheeks or temples, diminish vertical lip lines, plump and enhance the lips, smooth out a chin crease, and improve symmetry among facial features.
+While dermal fillers are casually known as “wrinkle fillers,” they can do much more than just smooth out creases.
+A few of the common issues dermal fillers can help address are: smooth out lines around nose and mouth (a.k.a. marionette lines, smile lines, and parentheses), enhance and restore volume to sunken cheeks or temples, diminish vertical lip lines, plump and enhance the lips, smooth out a chin crease, and improve symmetry among facial features.

 • Avoid strenuous activity for 24 hours